joshbegley/nyt-latest/README.md

 **Democrats Prepare to ‘Fundamentally Reform’ Capitalism**\
-`A move by four senators, including Elizabeth Warren, suggests a new priority: moving corporate America away from a focus on shareholders.`\
+`A move by senators suggests a new priority: moving corporate America away from a focus on shareholders.`\
 https://nytimes.com/2020/10/30/business/dealbook/democrats-warren-capitalism.html?searchResultPosition=1

 **Justin Herbert and the Chargers Veer Happily Off Course**\